Woodland Banners Poetry Walk

 Steven creates large digital images from leaves and bits and pieces of the forest floor.
 These images are printed on large outdoor banners and then installed back in the woods where they change with the light, the weather and the seasons.
 Many of these banners are named after artists whose work Steven thought serendipitously shared color and/or compositional elements with his leaf images.
 They have names like “Leaf after Klee,” or “Leaves after Orozco.”

 The Poetry Walk had its grand opening in October 2015.
-Now the installation will be viewable by appointment year-round (weather permitting) and during open house weekends which will be announced here on the website.
+The installation is now viewable by appointment year-round (weather permitting) and during open house weekends which will be announced here on the website.
 If you would like to visit please contact us.
 There is no admission charge, but donations to help with upkeep and maintenance are greatly appreciated.

-The Poetry Walk has been made possible by a wonderful group of people who supported our Kickstarter project last summer.
+The Poetry Walk has been made possible by a wonderful group of people who supported our Kickstarter project.

 We would specifically like to thank the following individuals for backing the two Kickstarter projects that led to Woodland Banners, and Woodland Banners Poetry Walk: